clustervision/trinityX/doc/configuration.rst

 slurm_ctrl_ip       IP address    `trix_ctrl_ip`                              IP address of the slurm controller slurm_ctrl_list     Hostname list `trix_ctrl1_hostname`,`trix_ctrl2_hostname` Comma separated list of the machines that serve as slurm controller.

-slurm_pam_enabled   Boolean       true                                        Enable or disable slurm's PAM module that denies user access to nodes where they don't have a running job.
+enable_slurm_pam   Boolean       true                                        Enable or disable slurm's PAM module that denies user access to nodes where they don't have a running job.

 slurmdbd_sql_user   String        'slurm_accounting'                          Name to use for slurmdbs's SQL user. slurmdbd_sql_db     String        'slurm_accounting'                          Name to use for slurmdbd's database.